 A bed can be a breeding ground for dust mites, a microscopic look has shown what could be breeding in your bed every night.
-Millions of tiny mites can reside in the average bed and are about a 1/4 of a millimetre long and are known to cause allergies in many people.
-Mites are surrounded by their own faeces, and on average they can produce about 20 droppings per day.
+Millions of tiny mites can reside in the average bed and are about a 1/4 of a millimeter long and are known to cause allergies in many people.
+Mites are surrounded by their own feces, and on average they can produce about 20 droppings per day.

 Mites tend to live off human skin scales, which are partially digested by moulds, and tend to thrive in humid, warm or damp environments.

 Our mattresses, pillows, duvets and carpets (which are the most common areas) accumulate human skin cells, therefore dust mites commonly multiply in these places.

 In as little as 2 years, approximately 10 per cent of a pillow’s weight will be made up of dust mites and dust mite droppings.

 An average sized Human can shed about half an ounce of skin a week, and a lot of that will reside in a bed.